CLdelisle/SPH/README.md

 ### SPH.py
 The entrypoint for the SPH simulator application.
-* Aggregates the Configuration and CLI Python modules
+* Aggregates the Framework, Configuration, gpu_interface and CLI Python modules
 * Provides a chokepoint for catching exceptions

 ### Configuration.py